ontodev/robot/docs/errors.md

 ### Invalid Prefix Error

 Prefixes (added with `--prefix`) should be strings in the following format: `"foo: http://foo/bar#"`.
 See [Prefixes](/global#prefixes) for more details on adding prefixes.

-### Invalid QName Error

-This error usually occurs when running [`template`](/template).
-When using a CURIE or IRI to point to a property in the ROBOT template string (e.g., `A <property>`), it must be a valid QName.
-When a QName is expanded, the *local* part of the ID (the part after the last `/` or `#`) must start with an alphabetic character.
-The following characters must be alphanumeric, underscores, or dashes.

-For example, the IRI `http://purl.obolibrary.org/obo/BFO_0000001` is valid because the local part begins with the character `B`.
-This may be referenced with the CURIE `BFO:0000001`.
-The IRI `http://purl.obolibrary.org/obo/0000001` is **not** valid because the local part begins with the character `0`.
-Even though `obo:0000001` looks like a valid CURIE, it expands into an invalid QName.

-When rendering the output, only properties are validated for QNames.
-OWLAPI will allow invalid QNames as subjects and objects.

 ### Invalid Reasoner Error